-Our Virginia, Maryland, And Washington, D.C.
+Our Virginia, Maryland, And D.C.
 Spinal Cord Injury Attorney Explains What you Should Know about a Spinal Injury

 Spinal cord injuries often result from a sudden, traumatic blow to the spine that causes fractured or dislocated vertebrae.
 Sometimes, this can lead to permanent paralysis.
 These injuries often occur as a result of car accidents, diving accidents, gunshot wounds, premises liability incidents, sports accidents or other catastrophic events.
 Living with a spinal cord injury can be difficult because you are dealing not only with the medical injury itself but also with the frustration of immobility and the uncertainty of whether you will be able to regain any of your lost motor functions or sensation.